Key Steps in Long Distance Caregiving

 • Recognize and respect the unique capabilities of your loved one, in addition to the roles played by others involved.

-• Organize a care-plan featuring coordination and open communication among all participants (who is doing what, when?).
+• Organize a care plan featuring coordination and open communication among all participants (who is doing what, when?).
 This plan will help reduce family stress and bring needed relief.

 Remember that each stage of care requires different levels of support, and everyone’s roles will change along the way.
-Cancer is not the same as other major life events; it is ongoing and often unpredictable
+Cancer is not the same as other major life events; it is ongoing and often unpredictable.

 Coordinating and Gaining Access to Services

-Work with your loved one to compile and maintain an up-to-date list of key phone numbers and email addresses.
-Your contact list could include phone numbers and/or emails for: doctors, pharmacists, case managers, health insurance providers, employers, community service contacts, friends, neighbors, family members, dog-walkers, etc. This list can also include information about whom to call for ready access to medical records and important legal and financial papers.
+Your list could include phone numbers and emails for contacts such as doctors, pharmacists, case managers, health insurance providers, employers, community service contacts, friends, neighbors, family members, and pet care helpers.
+This list can also include information about whom to call for ready access to medical records and important legal and financial papers.
 At the top of the list should be the names of those who hold the designated Powers of Attorney.

 • Keep a notebook (with dates) to track decisions and people involved.
 Encourage your loved one to maintain a journal to track their experience.